mdjbru-teaching-material/turku_course/course-material/version-control-with-git/intro-git.md

   successive versions of a file.
 - Version controlled projects can be forked, merged and shared with collaborators.
+- Interesting both for collaborative work and for single developper (the single developper case will be developped in more details later)

 ### Example of a version control flow for a Python script